 There are some other things your insurance company looks at including your marital status, your credit rating, and your occupation.
 For each of the criteria, a grade is assigned and plugged into a mathematical formula that determines your rate.

-How to Keep Auto Insurance Cheap
+How to Keep Auto Insurance Cheap by Comparing

 If you are already over age 25, have a clean driving record and a good credit history, and your mileage is average, you’re likely to be able to find cheap car insurance fairly easily.
 But how do you keep it cheap?
 Try the following: